View on GitHub

 An important part of learning about and understanding issues is to reflect upon them after reading and discussion.
 This gives you a chance to process the information, organize your thoughts, incorporate insights from others.
 To gain practice with this, you will be writing reflective blog posts related to our class discussions on technical and social/legal/ethical issues in computing.
 You are given wide latitude in these posts to reflect/expand on some aspect of one of the reading/discussion topics that was of interest to you.

 You will be completing one blog post in the fall semester and several in the spring semester.
 In the fall semester we will break the process of writing and revising the post into three separate assignments.
 In this assignment (WA01), you will write a full, polished draft of your post.
 In the second assignment (WA02), you will be giving feedback to your peers on their posts and receiving receive feedback from them on yours.
-Ultimately in the third assignment (WA03), you will revise your post based on that feedback and post it on a public-facing blog.
+Ultimately in the third assignment (WA03), you will revise your post based on that feedback and post it on your public-facing blog.

 Assignment